Skip to main content

 Venture capital to GDP

-Venture capital is a form of equity financing particularly relevant for young companies with innovation and growth potential but untested business models and no track record; it replaces and/or complements traditional bank finance.
+Venture capital is a form of equity financing that is particularly relevant for young companies with innovation and growth potential but untested business models and no track record.
+It replaces and/or complements traditional bank financing.

-The chart measures venture capital investments in a country as a percentage of the country’s GDP in 2019 and 2022.
+The chart measures venture capital investments in a Member State as a percentage of its GDP.

-Countries with the highest values are more effective in attracting venture capital investments.
+Member States with the highest values are more effective in attracting venture capital investment.

 Back to top